SpaceShipChase/SpaceShipChase.github.io/AsperaHighSpeedTransfer/Aspera_High_Speed_Transfer_Server_Fast_Install_Guide_CentOS7_AWS.md

 Fast network interface (this will likely be the limiting factor for yor transfer speeds).

-8GB+ Enough storage to store the files you want to transfer.
+8GB+ enough storage to store the files you want to transfer.
 This is dependent on your needs.
 You can also point the HSTS to store data in S3 or another storage option.
 Guide on that to come soon.